Pittsburgh Steelers vs. Las Vegas Raiders NFL Week 2 Odds, Plays and Insights for September 19, 2021

 Over/under insights

-- Opponents of the two teams averaged a combined 0.9 more points per game last season (49.4) than this matchup's total of 48.5 points.
+- Opponents of these two teams averaged a combined 49.4 points per game last season, 1.9 more than the over/under for this matchup.

-- The Steelers' average point total in matchups last year was 44.9, 3.6 points less than the total in this game.
+- The average over/under the Steelers had set in matchups last year was 2.6 less points than this outing's point total.

-- Raiders games in 2020 averaged a total of 50.8 points, 2.3 more than the point total in this matchup.
+- The average total in Raiders games in 2020 was 3.3 more points than the point total of 47.5 in this outing.

 Steelers stats and trends

-- Pittsburgh covered 10 times in 16 games with a spread last season.
+- Pittsburgh covered 10 times in 16 matchups with a spread last season.

-- When playing as at least 6.5-point favorites last season, the Steelers had an ATS record of 3-4.
+- The Steelers were 3-4 ATS last season when playing as at least 6.5-point favorites.

-- Click over to SISportsbook and place a bet on the Steelers against the spread.

-- A total of eight of Pittsburgh's games last season went over the point total.
+- A total of eight of Pittsburgh's games last season hit the over.

-- Pittsburgh was 3-1 against the spread and 3-1 overall in games when it put up over 29.9 points last year.
+- Pittsburgh was 3-1 against the spread and 3-1 overall in games when it recorded more than 29.9 points last season.

-- The Steelers collected 334.6 yards per game last season, 54.5 fewer yards than the 389.1 the Raiders gave up per outing.
+- The Steelers averaged 334.6 yards per game last year, 54.5 fewer yards than the 389.1 the Raiders allowed per outing.

-- When Pittsburgh totaled over 389.1 yards last season, the team was 1-2 against the spread and 1-2 overall.
+- When Pittsburgh churned out more than 389.1 yards last year, the team was 1-2 against the spread and 1-2 overall.

 - Last year the Steelers turned the ball over 18 times, three more than the Raiders' takeaways (15).